Identifying the cause to find a solution

 If we can give them tools to change that path to aggressive behavior at an its earliest stages, perhaps we can help put an end to this "Epidemic of Violence"

 Key People Behind the Documentary Film

-Coming together for this project are a very prestigious group of top professionals.
+Coming together for this project is a very prestigious group of top professionals.
 The Executive Producers are Jane Friedman (former President and CEO of HarperCollins Publishers Worldwide and Co-Founder and former CEO of Open Road Integrated Media, a digital content and marketing company); and Robert R. Blume (Entertainment Producer/Talent Manager and Executive Producer of the annual Drama Desk Awards-the ‘Golden Globes of the Theatre’).

 The very talented creative team is led by Writer/Producer, Carrol Mendelson (who initiated the project); Gail Kaufman Weinbrum, Producer and Danna Hyams, who has been producing film and theater for more than 30 years, including work as a Creative Executive at New Line Cinema.

-The documentary will be directed by Burt Dubois.
 These celebrated professionals have been working for months and are committed to shepherd and produce this solutions journalism documentary; as these student victims, their families and communities, continue their never ending journey to recover, find purpose, create solutions, and make a difference in today’s world.

 Please take a moment to read this recent article on Kyle’s life from the Washington Post article on August 9ththat gives perspective to the overwhelming detail of what happened that day and what Kyle and his family continue to struggle with daily.